-Can I get disability benefits if I am suffering from the effects of a brain tumor?
+Can I get disability benefits if I am suffering from the effects of a Brain Tumor?

+Brain tumors that begin in the brain or tissue close to the brain are called primary brain tumors.
+The location of a brain tumor and how quickly it grows determines how it affects the nervous system.
 There are many different types of primary brain tumors, each getting its name from the type of cells involved.
 Some examples of primary brain tumors include:

 - Pituitary adenomas.
 These tumors develop in the pituitary gland and can affect the number of hormones released into the body.